harshnative/googleDrive_DownloadLinkGenerator/README.md

 this is highly useful for webDevelopers - see the advantage section for reference

+if the software is not working on your system then some dll files may be missing , please download the vsCode packages from here - https://support.microsoft.com/en-in/help/2977003/the-latest-supported-visual-c-downloads and install then it should run

 this code is licensed under GPL3.0

 you can find the direct executable file under the releases section of github